Welcome to America’s Coolest Small Town

 Staying in Berlin

 Of course, you may enjoy your visit to Berlin so much that you’ll want to stay the night.
-And with historic B&Bs like the famed Atlantic Hotel, the Waystead Inn or the charming Holland House B&B, your night’s stay is sure to be as enjoyable as the day.
+And with historic B&Bs like the famed Atlantic Hotel (photo at top of page), The Inn Berlin or the charming Holland House B&B, your night’s stay is sure to be as enjoyable as the day.

 Berlin, a Real Life Movie Set